akumrao/mediaserver/src/sfu/README2.md

 **mplementing Suspension**
 Now let’s see if we can integrate this into the actual code.
 There are 2 problems to solve here:

--On the SFU – figure out when streams aren’t being used and let clients know -On the client – shut off streams when they aren’t being used and start them back up when they’re needed again
+-a) On the SFU – figure out when streams aren’t being used and let clients know -b) Refresh the stream, delete track recreate with same id -c) On the client – shut off streams when they aren’t being used and start them back up when they’re needed again

-The SFU
-The first problem was straightforward to solve – the clients already explicitly request high quality streams from participants when they become the active speaker so we can tell senders when their high quality streams are being used and when they are not via data channel messages.
+-a) The first problem was straightforward to solve – the clients already explicitly request high quality streams from participants when they become the active speaker so we can tell senders when their high quality streams are being used and when they are not via data channel messages.

 The Client
 First Attempt